openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The 32-bit aligned block coming from the CACHE module enters the instr_realign submodule.
-This submodule extracts the instructions from the 32-bit blocks, up to two instructions because it is possible to fetch two instructions when C extension is used.
+This submodule extracts the instructions from the 32-bit blocks.
+It is possible to fetch up to two instructions per cycle when C extension is used.
-If the instructions are not compressed, it is possible that the instruction is not aligned on the block size but rather interleaved with two cache blocks.
-In that case, two cache accesses are needed.
+An not-compressed instruction can be misaligned on the block size, interleaved with two cache blocks.
+In that case, two cache accesses are needed to get the whole instruction.
 The instr_realign submodule provides at maximum one instruction per cycle.
-Not complete instruction is stored in instr_realign submodule before being provided in the next cycles.
+Incomplete instruction is stored in instr_realign submodule until its second half is fetched.

 In case of mispredict, flush, replay or branch predict, the instr_realign is re-initialized, the internal register storing the instruction alignment state is reset.